andestech/libvec/README.md

 Open source for Andes Vector library

-- User manual and function API:
+- User manual:

-   * Html : docs/html/index.html
+   * docs/html/index.html

 - How to build libvec.a